ionutbalosin/java-application-security-practices/docs/core-application-security-for-java-developers.md

 - **Data Integrity**: Hash functions can be used to verify the integrity of data by comparing hash values before and after transmission or storage.

 ### What Hash Functions to Use
-- **Argon2** is considered the most secure hashing algorithm, with variants `Argon2d`, `Argon2i`, and `Argon2id`. **OWASP recommends Argon2id for password storage**.
+- **Argon2**: Considered the most secure hashing algorithm, with variants `Argon2d`, `Argon2i`, and `Argon2id`. **OWASP recommends Argon2id for password storage**.
-- **Scrypt** is **a strong alternative to Argon2, recommended by OWASP** with specific parameters for CPU/memory cost, block size, and parallelism.
+- **Scrypt**: A strong alternative to Argon2, recommended by OWASP with specific parameters for CPU/memory cost, block size, and parallelism.
-- **bcrypt** is another widely used hashing algorithm, recommended with a work factor of at least `10`.
+- **bcrypt**: Another widely used hashing algorithm, recommended with a work factor of at least `10`.
-- **PBKDF2** is recommended for `FIPS-140` compliance, with specific iteration counts for different hashing algorithms (e.g., `PBKDF2-HMAC-SHA256` with `600,000` iterations; `PBKDF2-HMAC-SHA512` with `210,000` iterations).
+- **PBKDF2**: Recommended for `FIPS-140` compliance, with specific iteration counts for different hashing algorithms (e.g., `PBKDF2-HMAC-SHA256` with `600,000` iterations; `PBKDF2-HMAC-SHA512` with `210,000` iterations).
-- **SHA-256 is recommended by OWASP for message integrity** checks, such as verifying file integrity, ensuring data authenticity in digital signatures, and detecting unauthorized modifications in transmitted data.
+- **SHA-256**: Recommended by OWASP for message integrity checks, such as verifying file integrity, ensuring data authenticity in digital signatures, and detecting unauthorized modifications in transmitted data.

 ### What Hash Functions to Avoid
-- **SHA1** and **MD5** are deprecated and considered insecure due to vulnerabilities and susceptibility to collision attacks.
+- **SHA1** and **MD5**: Deprecated and considered insecure due to vulnerabilities and susceptibility to collision attacks.

 ### Best Practices for Hashing
 - **Salting**: Add a unique, randomly generated salt to each password before hashing to enhance security and prevent rainbow table attacks.